devnull69/copy-links/README.md

 copy-links
 ==========

-Google Chrome Extension zum Kopieren von Links einer Webseite in die Zwischenablage
+Google Chrome Extension to copy links from a website to the clipboard